rajashekar/tmux-fzf-copy/README.md

 ### 📝 Usage

-The default key-binding is `u`(of course prefix hit is needed), it can be modified by setting value to `@fzf-copy-bind` at the tmux config like this:
+The default key-binding is `v`(of course prefix hit is needed), it can be modified by setting value to `@fzf-copy-bind` at the tmux config like this:

 ``` tmux